 What are branding guidelines?

-When promoting a company you want the branding to be consistent and instantly recognisable.
+When promoting a company you want the branding to be consistent and instantly recognizable.
 For this reason, setting out brand guidelines is vitally important.
-Branding guidelines define the characteristics of the company’s image within the marketplace, including the colours and themes used, as well as different fonts for any slogans, bi-lines and headers etc. Brand guidelines can be applied to all brand assets such as web content, blogs and advertising materials.
+Branding guidelines define the characteristics of the company’s image within the marketplace, including the colors and themes used, as well as different fonts for any slogans, bi-lines and headers etc. Brand guidelines can be applied to all brand assets such as web content, blogs, and advertising materials.

 Why use brand guidelines?

 One area where design projects can sometimes fall down is in the briefing, file sharing and version management departments.
 This can lead to the unnecessary repetition of work and projects being dragged out for longer than expected (or budgeted for).

 “Sorry but you’ll have to do all those banners again I’m afraid.

 We’ve all been there, whether as freelancers or working as part of a team.
 We’ve all had those nightmare clients who change their direction faster than a wind vane in a hurricane.
 It is important to keep your customers happy but lack of defining principles or branding guidelines can lead to confusion, extra work and stress all round.

 Using DAM for Effective Brand Management

 Using a digital asset management solution means you can effectively control the flow of information and keep everything organised and consistent within your design project.

 With comprehensive branding guidelines in place there can be no confusion as to what colour or font should be used.
 So no need to argue the case with your client and no unnecessary repetition of work.